PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Why are you so cheery about it."

-"You don't know nutting, kid.
+"You don't know nuttin, kid.
 This is an adventure.
 Of course, my favorite adventures are trading expeditions, but same thing.
 And the first rule of adventures, they're always miserable.
 You expect that.
 You expect the worst, and you have a much better time."

 "You mean like my feet."